Advertising design requirements

 Artwork size and contents

-The signs are not lit up and must be non-reflective, so please do not use neon or metallic paint colours.
-You are welcome to include images to accompany your company name and logo – For inspiration take a look at our Roundabouts directory for examples of signs that are already installed across our network.
+The signs are not illuminated and must be non-reflective.
+Do not use neon or metallic colours.
+You may include images alongside your company name and logo.
+For examples, see our Roundabouts directory

 Image quality